gia-bartlett/Business-Analysis/BA.md

 - The requirements must be precise to meet the business needs

 ### 3. Succesful business change
-- BAs uncover the causes of business problems, identify issues to address and ensure suggested solutions align wiht the businesses needs.
+- BAs uncover the causes of business problems, identify issues to address and ensure suggested solutions align with the businesses needs.

-- BAs can be internal or external